siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Schrodinger as Narrow-Band Maxwell.md

 # 11. Schrodinger as Narrow-Band Maxwell

-The Schrodinger equation appears here as a controlled envelope limit of Maxwell transport.
+The Schrodinger equation appears here as a controlled envelope limit of double-curl or Maxwellian transport.
 Chapters 8 and 9 already gave two things needed for that
 limit: discrete stable modes and an emergent mass scale.
 The remaining task is to describe slow modulation of one such mode.